NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_FQDN.rst

 These fields configure the server Fully Qualified Domain Name (FQDN).

 ..
-Warning:: any change to the data entered re-creates the SSL
+Warning:: If the system has self-signed SSL certificate, after
-	     certificates and reconfire the whole system.
-The process might take a while.
+             pressing the :guilabel:`Save` button they are recreated and it will be asked to reload the current page.

 Host name
     Enter the server name.